Make your own art, games, and instruments using recycled paper and cardboard!

 — Ms. Parker (@TheGivingTeach) April 8, 2022

-Maracas (ma-RAH-kas) are rattle instruments common in the Caribbean, Latin American, and South American music.
+Maracas (ma-RAH-kas) are rattle instruments common in Caribbean, Latin American, and South American music.
 Traditional maracas are made of dried gourds or turtle shells filled with beans, beads, or pebbles.

 You can make maracas with empty paper towel rolls cut in half (rather than toilet paper rolls).
 Fill the tubes with dried rice or beans, and cover the ends with duct tape.